Beef and Pork Ragu

 - 15.Pour in the wine, bring to a simmer, and reduce to one-half volume.

-- 16.Add the puréed tomatoes, bay leaves, salt, and pepper.
+- 16.Add the tomatoes, passata, bay leaves, salt, and pepper.

 - 17.Cover the contents of the pot with beef stock and bring it to a boil.